 [In the following index the first reference, for the names of genera and species, is to the systematic catalogue, where the synonymy, descriptions, and references to plates may be found.
-In many cases references to the nominal lists have been omitted.
-The figures refer to the inside paging of the report.]
+In many cases references to the nominal lists have been omitted.]